Ivnosing/example-practicas/README.md

 Repository just to showcase Git and GitHub functionalities.

 ## Submit changes
-We are happy to receive pull requests!
+We are super happy to receive pull requests!